fdavenport/fdavenport.github.io/index.md

 The group is led by Frances Davenport, an Assistant Professor in the [Department of Civil and Environmental Engineering](https://www.engr.colostate.edu/ce/) at Colorado State University.

 #### Recent News
-* [Prof. Pat Keys](https://sites.google.com/view/keys-research/home) and I are hiring a Postdoctoral Researcher starting Spring 2023!
-More info [here](/opportunities/).
+* Graduate student Mike Talbot has joined the group in Spring 2024
-* There are opportunities for Masters and PhD students to join our group starting Fall 2023.
-See the [Opportunities](/opportunities/) page for more information.
+* Graduate student Nicole Keeney has joined the group in Fall 2023
 * Frances is joining the Department of Civil and Environmental Engineering at Colorado State University in April 2023!